 So far this year she has travelled to Cambodia where The Morning After was an official selection in the Cambodia International Film Festival.
 The film has been an official selection in many festivals here and abroad, and its inclusion in the For Films Sake festival enabled it to be entered in the 2018 AACTA Awards.

 She has also co-written and co-produced a second short film – Remote Access – with Michela Carattini, and this was filmed over the Easter weekend.
 The film is currently in post-production.

 For the latest, go to the News section – more to come!

 A backpacker wakes at dawn in a rice paddy field outside Siem Reap, with no knowledge of how he got there, what happened the night before – or where his girlfriend is.

-Currently in the Pathways Showcase after being shortlisted in the 2018 Monte Miller Award, and was a semi-finalist in the WeScreenplay Diverse Voices screenwriting contest.
-It has just been named a quarter-finalist in the 2018 PAGE Awards.
+Currently in the Pathways Showcase after being shortlisted in the 2018 Monte Miller Award, it made the finals of the 2018 PAGE Awards.
+It was also a semi-finalist in the WeScreenplay Diverse Voices screenwriting contest.

 When a couple break up, a rash decision by ex-boyfriend Ben to post his frustration online leads to serious consequences for his ex-girlfriend Abby, both online and in real life.